JamesLaverack/footsteps/walkthough.md

 As it happens, Faker has known issues working inside Cucumber.
 After some more thought, I also came to the conclusion that randomisation inside a test is a bad idea.
 Better to have something repeatable for sure.
 So I removed faker, and put in static data.
 I simply assigned different static data in a test when I needed it.

 So, now my specs still pass and cucumber fails as I expect it to.
 A handful of specs that don't make sense yet (the code for following someone) are unimplemented, and a handful of code about logging in fails.
 What is going on?
-Well, it turns out I've messesd up my routes.rb file.
+Well, it turns out I've messed up my routes.rb file.
 I've told it to route root to `welcome#index`, but no controller named welcome exists.
 Time to fix that.

     rails g controller Welcome index